Tatar language: Consonants

-and are usually considered allophones of and in the environment of back vowels, so they are never written in the Tatar Cyrillic orthography in native words, and only rarely in loanwords with къ and гъ.
-However, and also appear before front in Perso-Arabic loanwords which may indicate the phonemic status of these uvular consonants.
+In native words, and are allophones of and in the environment of back vowels, and written in Cyrillic with plain к and г.
+This is not the case in Perso-Arabic loanwords, where the difference is phonemic.

 Palatalization

 Tatar consonants usually undergo slight palatalization before front vowels.
 However, this allophony is not significant and does not constitute a phonemic status.
 This differs from Russian where palatalized consonants are not allophones but phonemes on their own.
 There are a number of Russian loanwords which have palatalized consonants in Russian and are thus written the same in Tatar (often with the "soft sign" ь).
 The Tatar standard pronunciation also requires palatalization in such loanwords; however, some Tatar may pronounce them non-palatalized.

 Syllables

 In native words there are six types of syllables (Consonant, Vowel, Sonorant):